 Search for a Specialist

-Mr Andy Thompson is a consultant urologist, Lancashire, who specialises in urology.
+Mr Andy Thompson is a consultant urologist, at Euxton Hall Hospital, Lancashire, who specialises in urology.

 His main clinical interest lies in female urology and continence problems.
 He regularly participates in MDT meeting with the community continence team, pelvic floor physiotherapist and urogynaecologist.